P3K-TEAM/prezentacny-web-timu/docs/UPLOADING_DOCUMENTS.md

 ### The current workflow is:

--   write the document in the [LaTeX](https://www.latex-project.org/) and compile the files to the PDF
+1. write the document in the [LaTeX](https://www.latex-project.org/) and compile the files to the PDF
--   add the documents into webpage static data
+1. add the documents into webpage static data
--   rebuild the project
--   upload the documents and the builded files to the webserver
+1. add the documents into assets

 Each of these steps are described below in detail.